 For a collaborative board, try twiddla which seems excellent for collaboration – voice as well if you want.
 Twiddla offers some very sophisticated features including the ability to use mathematical formulae and upload files and images.
 Use of the board with all it’s features is free but you cannot save any of your work (possible with a subscription).
 This would be good for working online with a group of students.

-Finally – your students may find this amusing – the Writing Repeater – write something and play it back – now this is a lovely tool for little ones learning to write but I’m sure we can think of some uses!
+Finally – your students may find this amusing – the Writing Repeater from ICT Games – write something and play it back – now this is a lovely tool for little ones learning to write but I’m sure we can think of some uses!